BleuLlama/LlamaVampireDrive/README.md

 - 4 is "not found"

-### OR:hnd / OW:hnd / OA:hnd -- File open mode
+### OP:hnd:fn:mode -- Open a file

-Open the currently set filename (as above using "ST:FN...") for various operations.
+Open the specified filename for IO operations.
-Pass in a single digit for the file handle ID (0-9)
+Pass in a single digit for the file handle ID (1-9).
+"fn" is the name of the file in the current directory.
+"mode" can be the letter "R","W", or "A" signifying 'read', 'write' or 'append' respectively.

 Open file #1 for reading:

- 	OR:1
+ 	OP:1:notes.txt:R

 Open handle #2 for writing, overwriting existing file or create new:

-	OW:2
+	OP:2:output.bin:W

 Open handle #6 for append or create new if it doesn't exist:

-	OA:6
+	OP:6:log.txt:A

+Similar to fopen()

+### SK:hnd:pos		- seek to the specified position for the handle id

+This lets you seek randomly into a file. 'pos' is an integer value, but can also be one of these special words:

+- START - seek to the beginning of the file (same as '0')
+- END - seek to the end of the file

+If negative values are used, they specify the number of bytes from the end of the file.
+A position of -1, for example, would make it such that if you read one byte you will get the last byte of the file.

+Similar to fseek()

+### FT:hnd		- tell the position in the file

+This will tell you the byte position you're currently in, in the specified file.

+Similar to ftell()

 ### CL:hnd -- close a file, using handle id

 Close the requested file by handle id.

+Similar to fclose()

 ### RH:hnd:nbytes -- read n bytes from file